 - No psychiatric hospitalizations

-- Some education after high school i.e. enrolled in college, college classes, certification programs, bachelor’s degree, master’s degree, Ph.D., etc. If you have questions about what qualifies for advanced educated, please email us.
+- Some education after high school i.e. enrolled in college, college classes, certification programs, bachelor’s degree, master’s degree, Ph.D., etc.

 - Applicants of all ethnic and racial backgrounds are encouraged to apply